 - Customer services can use the website to provide additional support to customers or prospects – you can make the website the first port of call for any information or services you provide, but also give users the option to call speak to someone too!

 - Always remember that some prospects or customers won’t have access to the Internet, so be prepared to provide information to these groups as well.

-Web Marketing Workshop can help you to identify ways to integrate your online development and marketing strategy with other parts of your business process.
+Web Marketing Workshop UK can help you to identify ways to integrate your online development and marketing strategy with other parts of your business process.
 Contact us now to find out more, or request our FREE marketing assessment to get our perspective on your website and possible marketing opportunities.